C. G. Conn: Company from 1969 to 2003

-In 1980 the company was sold to Daniel Henkin, who had served the company as an advertising manager during the 1960s.
+In 1980, the company was sold to Daniel Henkin, who had served the company as an advertising manager during the 1960s.
 Henkin moved C. G. Conn's corporate offices back to Elkhart and moved to refocus the company on wind instruments.
-First to go were the failing electric guitar venture, which was discontinued, and Conn Keyboards, sold to Kimball.
+The failing electric guitar venture was discontinued and Conn Keyboards sold to Kimball.
 Henkin hired Tonight Show trumpeter and bandleader Doc Severinsen as Vice President of Product Development, and introduced the Conn Severinsen trumpet and Henkin student clarinet.
-In 1981 Henkin bought the W.T.
+In 1981, Henkin bought the W.T.
 Armstrong Company, a manufacturer of flutes and marketer of H. Couf branded saxophones made by the Julius Keilwerth company of West Germany.
 After that acquisition, the Keilwerth instruments were also sold as "Conn DJH Modified" models.
 The company introduced a student line of oboes and bassoons under the Artley brand in 1983.
 The same year, Henkin acquired King Musical Instruments of Eastlake, Ohio from the defunct Seeburg Corporation's creditors.

-By 1985 Henkin was seeking a buyer for his companies, first selling the Conn Strobotuner division to Peterson Electro-Musical Products.
+By 1985, Henkin was seeking a buyer for his companies, first selling the Conn Strobotuner division to Peterson Electro-Musical Products.
 Peterson continues to service the Conn line of tuners.
 The Swedish investment firm Skåne Gripen bought Henkin's other companies and merged them in 1986 to create a new parent corporation, United Musical Instruments (UMI), headquartered in Nogales, Arizona.
 UMI closed the Conn Brasswind facility in Abilene, Texas (1986), moving brass instrument production to the King plant in Eastlake.
 All operations were moved out of Mexico in 1987.
 Production of Artley flutes was moved to the W. T. Armstrong facility in Elkhart, and reed instrument production was moved back from Nogales, Mexico to Nogales, Arizona.

-In 1990 UMI was sold to Bernhard Muskantor, one of the Skåne Gripen partners.
+In 1990, UMI was sold to Bernhard Muskantor, one of the Skåne Gripen partners.
 Muskantor, with family roots in the musical instrument business, desired a return of the Conn name to respectability, but its arrangement with Keilwerth had recently fallen apart and the increasingly tough market with new low-cost Asian competitors kept Conn's position marginal.
-In 2000 UMI was purchased by Steinway Musical Instruments, and in January 2003 Steinway merged the UMI assets with their subsidiary The Selmer Company to create the Conn-Selmer division.
+In 2000, UMI was purchased by Steinway Musical Instruments, and in January 2003, Steinway merged the UMI assets with their subsidiary The Selmer Company to create the Conn-Selmer division.